Sylvania, New South Wales: History

 In 1913, the 3 ha area bounded by Florida Street, Harrow Street, Mowbray Street and Illawarra Road (now the Princes Highway) was known as the Swastika Estate.

 Much of the land of Sylvania Waters was 'reclaimed' from Gwawley Bay, effectively destroying the highly integrated mangrove flora of the bay.
 Sylvania Waters Estate was developed by L.J.Hooker in the 1960s; land offered had water frontages with boating facilities.
 Streets were named after Australian rivers to emphasise the association with water, such as Shoalhaven, Tweed, Murrumbidgee, Hawkesbury and Barwon.
 The suburb has been identified as an area that is particularly vulnerable to inundation, should predictions of climate change, global warming and rising sea levels prove correct.

 Commercial areas

 Southgate Shopping Centre is located on the corner of the Princes Highway and Port Hacking Road.
 The shopping centre adjoins The Crest Hotel Sylvania and a McDonald's restaurant.

 A small group of shops and restaurants is located on Princes Highway near the foot of Tom Uglys Bridge.
 Another group of shops known as Sylvania Heights Plaza is located further west along the Princes Highway at Sylvania Heights.

 Transport

 The Princes Highway crosses the Georges River over the Tom Uglys Bridge at Horse Rock Point and links Sylvania north to Blakehurst, in the St George area.
-The suburb is serviced by buses operated by the Transdev NSW company.
+The suburb is serviced by buses operated by U-Go Mobility.